NHMPPM

 - A bank loan is mandatory, covering approximately 70-75% of the project cost.

-- Upon receiving the project proposal, the Rajasthan Horticulture Development Society will issue administrative approval.
+- Upon receiving the project proposal, the Rajasthan Horticulture Development Society will issue an administrative approval (LOI) for developing nursery infrastructure.

 - The applicant must complete the nursery development within 6 months and inform the Rajasthan Horticulture Development Society.